Uldis Ģērmanis

 He taught history at the University of Latvia in Riga from 1943 and obtained his master's degree.
 During World War II, he was mobilized to the Latvian Legion and served in the 19th Waffen Grenadier Division of the SS (2nd Latvian) as a military reporter.
 A few days before the German capitulation, he emigrated to Sweden, where he settled in Solna.
-In 1974, he received his doctorate in history from the University of Stockholm.
+In 1974, he received his doctorate in history from the Stockholm University.

 Ģērmanis was, since 1935, a lifelong member of the Latvian student fraternity Fraternitas Livonica.
 His speciality was modern Latvian history, especially of the Soviet Union and the Latvian Riflemen.
 His ground-breaking work on Jukums Vācietis and the Latvian Riflemen's role in the Bolshevik Revolution paved the way for further research on this subject by other Latvian émigré historians, notably the early works of Andrew Ezergailis.

 His book Zili stikli, zaļi ledi (Blue glass, green ice; 1968) describes his experience researching the story of Vācietis. Ģērmanis was one of the rare émigré Latvians allowed access to primary sources in the Latvian SSR at the time.
 In the book, he describes the suspicion he was met with by both the Soviet Latvian authorities, and by his fellow émigrés, who questioned his motives for researching the history of pro-Bolshevik Latvians.